meerpi/legal_sentiment_analysis/README.md

 # Legal Sentiment Analysis

 This project provides a framework for performing sentiment analysis on legal documents.
-It offers two main approaches:
+It offers three main approaches:
 1.  **IBM Watsonx.ai Integration**: Utilizes IBM's powerful AI capabilities for sentiment prediction, with data handling via IBM Cloud Object Storage (COS).
 2.  **Hugging Face Models**: Leverages open-source sentiment analysis models and instruction-tuned Large Language Models (LLMs) from Hugging Face for local execution.
+3.  **Google Gemini AI Fallback**: Provides a reliable fallback option when Watson API credits are exhausted or unavailable.

 The goal is to extract and analyze sentiment from legal texts, which can be crucial for understanding case outcomes, judicial opinions, or legal document nuances.